aidross25/CS350Final/README.md

 - https://onecompiler.com/rust/

 ## Title: Parameters that are Subprograms - Ruby vs Rust
-Unfortunately, because of the simplistic nature of the Scratch programming language, our topic is too complex to adequately portray the design characteristics of passing parameters that are subprograms.
-It can be achieved in Scratch, but for the purposes of academics, we decided to compare two programming languages commonly used by adults.

 ### Objective
 The objective of this project is to compare how Ruby and Rust handle the concept of passing subprograms as parameters, focusing on syntax, implementation, and functionality.